subsoap/hugo-book-project/README.md

 * Add and enable this webfont https://fonts.google.com/specimen/Poppins?preview.text_type=custom
 * Disable the chapter blurb, some people may view it as a spoiler trap
 * Add a link to jump to the book chapter 1 and book front from the section page of a book
+* For breadcrumbs, if it is the final page, loop back for the front for the "next"

 Resolved